When Shared Fault Threatens Your Recovery: How Understanding Comparative Negligence Can Save Your Claim

 Evidence and Witness Statements

-Evidence is key in car accident cases.
+Evidence is key in car crash cases.
 Evidence can also highlight an individual’s negligence, which can affect their ability to recover damages.
-Photos of the accident scene, damage to the vehicles, and surveillance footage can provide concrete facts of what happened.
+Photos of the scene, damage to the vehicles, and surveillance footage can provide concrete facts of what happened.
 Witness statements can provide unbiased accounts of what happened which can support or refute the claims of the parties involved.
 The more evidence and the more comprehensive the better the determination of fault and the easier to assign responsibility.

 How Comparative Negligence Reduces Damages